Emily Brontë was metal-as-fuck and deserves to be remembered as such.

 It wasn’t until I reached my teenage years that I fell utterly in love with Emily.
 She is a woman of conflicting sides, timid and fierce, clever and emotive.
 Her personality was somewhat wilful, and her determination and faith in herself (somewhat to a fault) made her intriguing to me.

 Emily embodied the part of me that Charlotte couldn’t quite cover.
-The part that wanted to shake off decorum and go romping up a hill, screaming and bleeding and utterly feral — all whilst wearing a petticoat.
+The part that wanted to shake off decorum and go romping up a hill, screaming and bleeding and utterly feral — all while wearing a petticoat.

 I read and re-read Wuthering Heights, simultaneously loathing and adoring her characters and wondering just how a tiny woman from Yorkshire could come up with such terrible humans.